AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 The traffic filter rule examples so far can be configured by all Sites and Forms customers.

-Next, let's explore the experience for a customer who has procured an enhanced Security or WAF-DDoS Protection license.
-This entitles you to configure advanced rules to protect your AEM sites from more sophisticated attacks.
+Next, let's explore the experience for a customer who has procured an Enhanced Security or WAF-DDoS Protection license, which lets them configure advanced rules to protect websites from more sophisticated attacks.

 Before continuing on, enable the WAF-DDoS Protection for your program, as described in the traffic filter rules documentation [setup steps](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en#setup).